 Policies need to change, but ultimately it is within our own lives that the greatest change must occur.

-Michael Mitchell, LCSW is the CEO of Crisis & Counseling Centers based in Augusta, Maine.
+Michael Mitchell, LCSW is the former CEO of Crisis & Counseling Centers based in Augusta, Maine.
 He has been a practicing clinical social worker for over thirty years in a wide range of settings including private practice, community mental health, and senior administration.
 He is experienced in the areas of childhood bi-polar disorder, trauma recovery, criminal justice treatment and crisis intervention.